-Last week spring rolls, this week egg rolls.
+Last week spring rolls, this week gluten-free egg rolls.
 I have yet to see ready-made, gluten-free egg roll wrappers but I found a great substitute!
-Rudi’s gluten-free plain tortillas.
-They have a good neutral flavor and they fry up nice and crispy.
-And a bonus?
-They have 5 grams of fiber in one tortilla and a good portion of the flour in them is whole grain.
+Gluten-free plain tortillas are perfect for the job.
+I have used Rudi’s Gluten-Free tortillas and Siete Foods Cassava (grain-free) tortillas.
+They both have a good neutral flavor and fry up perfectly crispy.

 I have provided a recipe for a dipping sauce that resembles Chinese restaurant duck sauce (for those east-coasters) but you can use gluten-free hoisin sauce or any prepared gluten-free Asian sauce.

-Take out one tortilla and place 1/4 cup of filling about 1/3 of the way from the top.
+Take out one tortilla and place 1/4 cup of filling in the top third.

 Roll it halfway down, then fold the sides in towards the middle and roll the rest of the way.
 Brush a little egg on the inner flap to help seal, then poke a toothpick through the roll.
+A cooked tortilla is not sticky enough to hold closed so the toothpick will keep it shut until it sets in the oil.
 Set it aside and form the rest of the rolls.
+Cook as instructed in the recipe card.